Can I Sue for Being Bullied in the Workplace?

 Protecting California Employees Against Workplace Bullying

 At Sessions & Kimball LLP, our exclusive focus is on protecting employee rights.
-Our attorneys are routinely recognized by Thomson/Reuters as “Super Lawyers” and “Rising Stars,” and our firm has been named one of the region’s “Best Law Firms” by U.S. News and World Report.
+Our employment attorneys in Orange County are routinely recognized by Thomson/Reuters as “Super Lawyers” and “Rising Stars,” and our firm has been named one of the region’s “Best Law Firms” by U.S. News and World Report.
 If you are facing workplace bullying and would like to learn more about pursuing a possible claim, contact us today for a consultation with a workplace bullying attorney.